Embracing Inclusivity in Hosting: Welcoming Guests from All Backgrounds

 Tips to Make Your Guests Feel Welcome

 If your property offers accessibility features, describe them accurately in your listing.
+This helps guests with mobility challenges or disabilities find accommodation that meets their needs.
 Consider including details such as:

 • Wide doors (minimum 80 cm)